navyaaa101/navyaaa101/README.md

 <!-- About Me -->
 ## About Me

-I'm Gauresh, a learner from Mangalore.
+I'm Navya, a learner from Mangalore.
 I love coding, exploring new technologies, and building cool projects.

 <!-- Technologies -->
 ## Technologies & Tools